 The Centre's approach is to critique and challenge social exclusion and inequality in contemporary society, exploring issues of, and connections between, gender, ethnicity, sexuality, class, and disability.
 Interdisciplinary research themes seek to understand and address discrimination in higher education and wider society, while outcomes inform and influence evidence-based policy and shape best practice both within the UK and internationally.

 The Concordat is an agreement between funders and employers of research staff to improve the employment and support for research careers in UK higher education and benefits the whole community.
 The Concordat sets out clear standards that research staff can expect from the institution that employs them, as well as their responsibilities as researchers.
-The University of Lincoln’s HR Excellence in Research action plan was submitted to the European Commission in October 2020.

 At the University of Lincoln, postgraduate students are an integral part of our research community.
 They work alongside talented academics and researchers from around the world, contributing to our growing reputation for internationally excellent research.